-You can apply transform move options, such as reference system, position and orientation, translation, or snapping in the Transform Move Tool options.
+You can apply transform move options, such as reference system, position and orientation, translation, or snapping in the Transform Move tool options .

-Transform Move Tool Options
+Transform Move tool options

-The Transform Move Tool includes the following options:
+The Transform Move tool options ★ include the following:

-Transform Move Tool
+☆ Transform Move

 Reference System See Reference system.

 Adjust the Position and Orientation See Adjust the Position and Orientation.

-Distance in meters to move objects along the axes of the reference system.

-Translation (m) Press Enter to apply a value.

-• Press Tab to move to the next input field.

-Apply only one value at a time.

-Turn snapping options on and off.
+Translation (m) Distance in meters to move objects along the axes of the reference system. • Press Enter to apply a value. • Press Tab to move to the next input field. • Apply only one value at a time.
+Snapping Turn snapping options on and off.
 Select objects or components and do one of the following: Drag the orange sphere to snap to faces, vertices, edges, or guides on any plane.
-Snapping Drag the yellow disc to snap to vertices, edges, or guides on the xz plane.
-Drag the axes handles to snap to vertices, edges, or guides along the selected axis. • Press Shift to temporarily turn on or off snapping.
+Drag the yellow disc to snap to vertices, edges, or guides on the xz plane.
+Drag the axes handles to snap to vertices, edges, or guides along the selected axis.
+Press Shift to temporarily turn on or off snapping.